youngmp/strongcoupling/README.md

 # Introduction

-StrongCoupling is a script for computing the higher-order coupling functions in my paper with Dan Wilson, ``High-Order Accuracy Compuation of Coupling Functions for Strongly Coupled Oscillators''
+StrongCoupling is a script for computing the higher-order coupling functions in my paper with Dan Wilson, ``High-Order Accuracy Compuation of Coupling Functions for Strongly Coupled Oscillators''.
+The script generates higher-order interaction functions to be used in phase models.

 ## Dependencies